dissyulina/cookle-cookbook/README.md

      * **Pagination** : Pagination functionality will be activated when the recipes displayed are more than 12 recipes.

    - **Sign Up Page**
      * **Input Fields** : The input fields allow users to enter their information to register to the website.
+       The input fields are:
+       - Name (required)
+       - Username (required)
+       - Email (required)
+       - Password (required)
+       - Repeat Password (required)
+       - About you and your love for cooking (Optional)
+       - Profile Image (Optional)
-It's built with validation messages as a respond if the users fill it incorrectly.
+       They're built with validation messages as a respond if the users fill it incorrectly.
      * **Image Preview** : One of the fields that the users can fill out is a profile image (url).
 This will come with an image preview for the image url that the users provide.
      * **Confirm Password** :  The password field is hashed using [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/utils/#module-werkzeug.security).
 Once the password field is filled, there is a confirm password field to ensure the users had written the desirable password.
 The submit form button is disabled untill both passwords matches.
      * **Log In Option** : At the bottom of the form, there's a reminder to the users to log in instead if they already have an account.

+   - **Log In Page**
+     * **Input Fields** : The input fields allow users to enter their information to login to the website, by providing Username and Password.
+     * **Sign Up Option** : At the bottom of the form, there's a reminder to the users to sign up instead if they are not a member.

+   - **Create Recipe Page**